 - Difficult to cast long distances due to its lightweight

 Mepps are another popular fishing lure for trout, and the Aglia is one of their best – we will go into more detail about the spinners in the Dolly Varden section.
 This recommendation is a kit of 6 different Mepps spinners.
-This combination gives you different spinner and skirt colors so that you can adjust your lure depending on what the fish are looking for.
+This combination gives you different spinner and skirt colors to adjust your lure depending on what the fish are looking for.

-These fishing lures are hand-assembled in the USA and are highly quality.
+These fishing lures are hand-assembled in the USA and are high quality.

 Pros